FaZePook/grabs/README.md

 Start Instructions:

-	1. You will be given the task on compass via KK-tasks.
+	1. You will be given the task on canvas via KK-tasks.
 	2. Open grabs repl.it - https://repl.it/@ShaunMiller/grabs
 	3. In your folder add a new .py file for the task.